ssayols/bioinformatics/Rsnippets/README.md

 ```

 ### Plots

 #### Plot signal around features

 The ChIPseeker package suggests taking TSS of known genes.
 Actually, it can be done with any kind of GRanges object.
+ChIPseeker provides a not very flexible `plotHeatmap()` function which does the trick, but here I suggest a more customizable representation of the tags matrix.

 In this example, we compare colocalization of 2 different peak marks.
 We plot how it looks like for a ChIP around anoter ChIP.